Go Crazy (Chris Brown and Young Thug song): Background and composition

-Brown and Thug previously collaborated on the official remix of Brown's song "Wrist", contained in OHB and Brown's collaborative mixtape Before the Trap: Nights in Tarzana, on the free-released track "Dat Night", and on "High End", a promotional single from Brown's acclaimed eighth studio album Heartbreak on a Full Moon.
+Brown and Thug previously collaborated on the official remix of Brown's song "Wrist", contained in OHB and Brown's collaborative mixtape Before the Trap: Nights in Tarzana, on the free-released track "Dat Night", and on "High End", a promotional single from Brown's eighth studio album Heartbreak on a Full Moon.
+The track was recorded at Brown's house during the very first stages of COVID-19 pandemic, during the sessions for the duo's collaborative mixtape Slime & B. The track was written by both Brown and Young Thug, along with singer Tre Samuels and rapper HoodyBaby, the latter was also the one who executive produced their collaborative mixtape along with rapper Lil Duke.
+The production of the song was handled by Murphy Kid and KanielTheOne.

 "Go Crazy" first appeared as track 2 on Brown's and Thug's collaborative mixtape Slime & B on May 5, 2020.
 The song performed particularly well on streaming services and was subsequently sent to radio as a single.
 Two weeks later, Brown and his daughter Royalty started a dance challenge for the song called "#GoCrazyChallenge".
 The challenge sees a person dancing on the sidewalk outside a slow moving car.
 According to Brown, the challenge was inspired by influencer Mufasa.

 "Go Crazy" is a harmonic uptempo, trap-infused, R&B song.
-The song's production samples "Drag Rap" (1986) by the Showboys, a song that was also sampled by Brown for the song "Emerald" contained in his ninth studio album Indigo.
+Its production samples "Drag Rap" (1986) by the Showboys, a song that was also sampled by Brown for his track "Emerald" contained in his ninth studio album Indigo.
 Lyrically, it sees Brown and Thug guarantee to a debaucherous girl, whose appearance looks shy, their fun and expensive lifestyle.
 The song is in the key of C minor with a tempo of 94 BPM with a time signature of 4/4 in common time.